-On October 2, 2018, the Commission issued an Order granting the Public Staff's Motion to Amend Procedural Schedule.
-The Order established a deadline of October 25, 2018, for the filing of petitions to intervene, and intervenor direct testimony and exhibits of expert witnesses.
-Further, the Order scheduled a public witness hearing for November 5, 2018, and an expert witness hearing for November 8, 2018.
+On October 2, 2018, the Public Staff's Motion to Amend Procedural Schedule was granted by the Commission.
+Pursuant to this Order, the Commission established a deadline of October 25, 2018, for the filing of petitions to intervene as well as direct testimony and exhibits of expert witnesses.
+The Commission scheduled a public witness hearing for November 5, 2018, and expert witness hearing for November 8, 2018.

-On October 8, 2018, DENC filed corrected Schedules 1, 2, 4, and 7 to the testimony of Witness Kesler.
+On October 8, 2018, DENC filed corrected Schedules 1, 2, 4, and 7 to the Testimony of Witness Kesler.